anderssandstrom/ecmc_target_muts_logger/README.md

 ### Electrical connections

-IMPORTANT: Make sure the measurement box and the measurement object are grounded.
+1. IMPORTANT: Make sure the measurement box and the measurement object are grounded.
+2. Connect power coord.
+3. Open crate and switch on the power.

 ### Ethercat hardware